Trump’s Bizarrely Wild Wisconsin Rally Speech Had Saudi Prince’s Mimicry, Allegations Of Babies Being Executed

 This was not even the only strange thing that Trump said during the rally.
 Following his bashing of pro-choice activists and lawmakers, Trump went on to mimic Saudi Arabian crown prince Mohammed bin Salman’s accent, who has faced international condemnation for ordering the death of exiled journalist Jamal Khashoggi.
 Under Trump’s leadership, the United States has refused to take any action against the Middle Eastern nation, but the president claimed during the rally that he had done so because they “have a lot of money” — a fact that Trump has mentioned before as well.

 There were other dubious claims and moments of disbelief during Trump’s speech.
-At one point, he launched into a tirade against the FBI, an organization that he has been long at odds with, and called former FBI officials he has purged from the government “scum”.
+At one point, he launched into a tirade against the FBI, an organization that he has been long at odds with, and called former FBI officials he has purged from the government “scum.”
 He also called the media “sick” and reveled in the “lock her up” chants that featured in his rallies during the 2016 presidential campaign.

 At the end of the rally, which had been called as a counter to the White House Correspondents’ Dinner, Trump finally promised his supporters that he would leave the country in great shape after they vote him into the White House for the second time in 202o.